joeferner/node-java/README.md

 }
 ```

-In Javascript, you would expect to be able to use those static members like this:
+In JavaScript, you would expect to be able to use those static members like this:

 ```javascript
 var Test = java.import('Test');